qyaner/tp/docs/DeveloperGuide.md

 For the dentist ID, patient ID and treatment field, it is mandatory that the specified dentist, patient and treatment exists in ToothTracker.
 If these conditions are not met, the user will receive an error message.

+After adding an appointment, the details of the appointment can no longer be changed even if the details of the dentist, patient or treatment are changed as we did not implement cascading.

 #### Deleting an Appointment

 The `delete-appointment` command deletes an appointment record from ToothTracker.